 Philip Marlowe is updated to the late 1960s in film titled with his surname.

-Marlowe (1969): Director Paul Bogart; writer Stirling Silliphant; featuring James Garner, Gayle Hunnicutt, Carroll O'Connor, Rita Moreno
+Marlowe (1969): Film, 96 minutes; director Paul Bogart; writer Stirling Silliphant; featuring James Garner, Gayle Hunnicutt, Carroll O'Connor, Rita Moreno

 We went through the 1950s and most of the sixties without any major film adaptations of Raymond Chandler's works, because, I suspect, the hard-bitten private eyes of the film noir period, like Philip Marlowe, seemed relics of the past in the Technicolor era.
 This was soon to change.